-In non-clinical pharmacology studies, tigilanol tiglate has been shown to have three inter-related effects that are responsible for its anti-tumor effectiveness.
-The first effect is to cause oncolvsis of tumor cells that are in direct control in a criteria to cause the occurs is of tambient and the in direct control in the gillanol tiglate.
-The oncolvisits occurs within the first hours following treatment and results from the disruption of mitochondrial functioning.
-Secondly, at the same time, tiglanol tiglate activates a protein Kinase C (PKC) signaling cacede which propagates throughout the tumor, resulting in an acute inflammatory response with swelling and erythema extending to the tumor margins and immediate surroundings.
-This inflammatory response is normal and necessarily contributes to the activity of tigliand lighte by (a) restricting blood and oxygen supply to the tumor (causing localized hypoxia) and (b) recruiting and activating innate immune cells (principally neutrophils and macrophages), which then target the tumor and release reactive oxygen species, proteases, and cytokines that function in an antimicrobial role.
+In non-clinical pharmacology studies, tigilanol tiglate has been shown to have three inter-related effects that are responsible for its anti-tumo effectiveness.
+The first effect is to cause oncolysis of tumor cells that are in direct contact with tiglianol tiglate.
+The oncolysis occurs within the first hours following treatment and results from the disruption of mitochondrial functioning.
+Secondly, at the same time, tiglianal tiglate activates a protein kinase C (PKC) signaling cascade which propagates throughout the tumor, resulting in an acute inflatmatory response with systelling and erythema extending to the tumor margins and immediate surroundings.
+This inflammatory response is normal and necessarily contributes to the activity of tigliand tiglate by (a) restricting blood and oxygen supply to the tumor (causing localized hypoxia) and (b) recruiting and activating innate immune cells (principally neutrophils and macrophages), which then target the tumor and release reactive exygen species, proteases, and cytokines that function in an antimicrobial role.
 This acute inflammatory response generally resolves within 48 to 96 hours.
-The third component of the antitumor activity of tigilanol tiglate is associated with direct effects of the drug in increased permeability of the tumor vasculature (via activation of the Beta-II isoform of PKC) leading to tumor vascular destruction.
+The third component of the antitumor activity of tiglianol tiglate is associated with direct effects of the drug in increased permeability of the tumor vasculature (via activation of the Beta-Bisoform of PKC) leading to tumor vascular destruction.
 The resulting outcome is tumor destruction with a deficit or wound remaining where the tumor was located.
 Complete healing of the resulting wound following tumor destruction by STELFONTA is typically within 6 weeks.